Channelwood Valve

 The first image shows Catherine’s note to Atrus.
 The note is crumpled, and is a view that can’t be seen in the game.
 The second picture is taken from Cyan’s MYST images page.
 You can see the crumpled note lying on the ground.
 These pictures is probable early screenshots, that later were removed from the final version of MYST.

 After corresponding with Robyn Miller who has been generous enough to let me share some of the files from his vault with you.
-More of these can be found in RIVEN pictures not apperaring in the game
+More of these can be found in RIVEN Pictures Not Appearing in the Game:.

 When MYST and RIVEN were in the makings, Robyn sometimes used Adobe Illustrator either to work out his designs, to create cleaner versions of previous designs, or even to establish flowcharts of the entire game.